mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that counts nbr of directories.
+Script that displays 10 newest files in the directory.
 ~
 ~
 ~